 After attending UC Santa Barbara, I received my BA in Journalism from the University of Southern California and a Master of Science Management degree from Boston University.
 I was an Art Director in Los Angeles and Chicago, owned an art and frame Gallery in Israel, and worked in public relations before marrying and having a family.

 Like Alix, the main character in my memoir, Beverly Hills Concentration Camp, I had a life altering experience.
 One day in 2008, while driving to visit my mother, I turned my head to the left and heard a noise in my head.
 I thought nothing more about it, until I woke up the next day unable to move.
 Doctors told me I'd never be able to use my left arm again unless I had surgery within a week to place metal disks in my neck.
 But something inside told me I was supposed to go in a different direction.
 The direction I chose — alternative healing — would forever change my life.
 My personal healing journey, working through all the layers of trauma and disappointment, taught me many tools I still use in my life today.
+Because of AlchemE there is an easy way to experience a different energetic.

-I began training as a healer and Shaman and discovered that healing others not only helped me heal but came naturally.
+I began training as a Healer and Shaman and discovered that healing others not only helped me heal but came naturally.
 I now believe I went through all that distress because I was meant to help others get through their own challenges.
 Today I continue to expand my skills as a Healer, while continuing to help others dive deep into extraordinary energy, joy and wellness.I live in Los Angeles with my husband and two children.